Primary Stroke Center Certification

-Hospitals seeking and maintaining a Primary Stroke Center must participate in the Medicare program and be in compliance with the CoPs which may be demonstrated by maintaining accreditation with DNV or another approved CMS-approved accreditation organization.
+Hospitals seeking and maintaining a Stroke Center Certification must participate in the Medicare program and be in compliance with the CoPs which may be demonstrated by maintaining accreditation with DNV GL or another approved CMS-approved accreditation organization.

 Certification Survey Process

-The objective of DNV assessment activities is to determine the PSC’s compliance with the requirements through observations, interviews, and document review.
-During a PSC certification audit, DNV will:
+The objective of DNV GL assessment activities is to determine the center's compliance with the requirements through observations, interviews, and document review.
+During a certification audit, DNV GL will:

 • Review actual and potential patient outcomes, as well as required processes